emmabostian/Front-End-FAQ/css.md

 <details>
 <summary>What is the best/most performant way to include media queries?
 Is it better to put them all in one CSS file or split them up into different CSS files per component or page?</summary>

+If you know the answer to this question, please submit a pull request with the answer.

 </details>

 _Waiting for response_